outdreamer/build-a-cure/invention_differences.md

 			- like 'calculate the ratio of nodes with this attribute in a network, for networks of size n for all n from 1 to a million'
 	- these assistants do not:
 		- evaluate a specific attribute required for proofs, like 'consistency/validity' or 'solvability given computational complexity & minimum required information', using known math interactions that fulfill the attribute 'consistency', although that would be useful and can be done with my invention
+		- check the 'meaning' attribute of their proofs
+			- example: a proof check that verifies that '1 + 1 = 2' doesnt check all the attributes of those numbers, like primes, unit position, even/odd, relationships to constants like pi & e or functions like trig functions, so it's not checking whether these two sides of the formula are absolutely/globally equivalent, its just checking if a simple 'addition' operation connects their values

 2. whats the differences between your invention & a 'math function solver tool', where you input a function and it tells you a specific value related to the function, like the function zeros or roots or the limit of a series
 	- that tool is just applying known math functions to solve specific problems, essentially applying a 'rules database' to calculate solutions to known problems solvable with those rules